chiahuang/TodoList-Redis/README.md

 1. Get an account for [Compose](https://www.compose.com/redis/)

+2. Navigate to deployment section on the side bar.
+Select Redis and set your deployment name, location, and disable SSL access

+3. Create Deployment and you should see a field for your connection info.

+Now, you can access your Redis Database with the given host and port or connect it to bluemix

 ##Setting up Redis service in Bluemix

 1. Get an account for [Bluemix](https://new-console.ng.bluemix.net/?direct=classic) and go to Category called Compute